No one likes to be compared and probably will not be making it easy for you to do so.

 Payment processing fees may be charged when you insist on paying via a cheque versa digital payment.

 Confused?
-Not to worry, FindTheLoan.com is all about transparency and simplifying the process of finding and comparing a loan.
+Not to worry, FindTheLoan.com is all about transparency and simplifying the process of finding and comparing a loan and all the Financing Partners use the same terms when quoting you.
 From your dashboard, you can easily see the various fees from our Financing Partners to calculate which is The most suitable Loan for you.
-Other fees such as termination fee, late payment fee could also be found under its misc details column.
+Other fees such as termination fees, and late payment fees could also be found under the misc details column of your dashboard.

 Share on: